abbodi1406/vcredist/README.md

 - **/y** gives the same default behavior, but without the beginning prompt and the finish message

 - only **/sfxlang** and **/gm2** can be specified with other switches
-if other switches are specified together, only the latest will have an effect.
+if other switches are specified together, only the last one will have an effect.
 Example, this will only install Extra VB/C package:
 `/ai5 /ai8 /aiT /aiE`

 - to install separate packages together, combine their latest switch character after **/ai** , Example: